To avoid the big, scary working world, many people consider going back to school and asking themselves – Is an MBA worth it?

 Hence, it is better to ask yourself questions regarding “Is an MBA worth it?”
 These questions will help you in preventing yourself from looking back at your decision and regretting it.

-The financial cost isn’t the only factor that makes it necessary to ponder upon, but there are multiple other factors.
-These factors include a sudden change in lifestyle and managing time among many others.
+The financial cost isn’t the only factor that makes it necessary to ponder, but multiple other factors exist.
+These factors include a sudden change in lifestyle and managing time, among many others.

-So, there is no harm in taking some time out to weigh on each and every aspect of the decision.
+So, there is no harm in taking some time out to weigh every aspect of the decision.
 So, before you jump into a sea of applications, ask yourself these questions.

 If you’re planning to become an occupational therapist or apply for an executive position at a leading company, then a Master’s degree might be the right path for you.
 Unless the position you want calls explicitly for a Master’s, you might be wasting your time.

-Research shows that going back to school to stand out in a job interview hasn't proven to be effective.
-Nor has it been effective if you're doing it just to boost your resume.
-Think carefully about why you want to enroll in a graduate program before shelling out upwards of $30,000.
+Research shows that going back to school to stand out in a job interview hasn’t proven effective.
+Nor has it been effective if you’re doing it to boost your resume.
+Think carefully about why you want to enroll in a graduate program before shelling outwards of $30,000.

 Avoid getting flown into spending so much because you heard a colleague mention it.
 Also, just because you thought of it during your high-school days.
 Assess your current situation and the scope of growth in your current job.
 Ask yourself whether or not you want to expand your horizons rather than sticking to your trade.

-As already mentioned, researches have reiterated the wisdom that going back to business school to boost the resume hasn’t worked well in the past.
-Before going forward and inquiring about the course, ask yourself "Is an MBA worth it?".
+As already mentioned, examinations have reiterated the wisdom that going back to business school to boost the resume hasn’t worked well in the past.
+Before going forward and inquiring about the course, ask yourself, “Is an MBA worth it?”.